 Who is this for?

-The Curatorial Studies programme at Koninklijke Academie voor Schone Kunsten / Royal Academy of Fine Arts (KASK) of University College Ghent is an intensive one-year English-language postgraduate course aimed at applicants with an MA in the arts, humanities or sciences and a keen interest in contemporary art.
-Established in 1999, KASK’s Curatorial Studies is the only programme in Belgium, benefitting from a unique partnership between KASK, Ghent University, the Municipal Museum of Contemporary Art, Ghent (S.M.A.K.) and Kunsthal Gent.
-On this course students become familiar with contemporary exhibition practices across a variety of contexts, from museums and foundations to artist-run and independent spaces.
-Curatorial Studies at KASK stands out among comparable European and American programmes for the breadth of skills it covers, from conservation and exhibition history/theory to collection building and public mediation.
+Curatorial Studies at KASK is an intensive one-year English-language postgraduate course aimed at applicants with an MA or equivalent experience in the arts, humanities or sciences and a keen interest in contemporary art.
+Established in 1999, Curatorial Studies is the only postgraduate curatorial programme in Belgium, benefitting from a unique partnership between KASK, Ghent University, the Municipal Museum of Contemporary Art, Ghent (S.M.A.K.) and Kunsthal Gent.
+On this course students become familiar with contemporary curatorial practices across a variety of contexts, such as museums, foundations, artist-run spaces and commissioning agencies.
+Curatorial Studies at KASK stands out among comparable European and North American programmes for the breadth of skills it covers, from conservation and exhibition history/theory to collection management and public mediation.
 Through this programme, students are equipped to excel in the curatorial field, in its practical as well as theoretical applications.

 What will you be studying?

-Curatorial Studies at KASK considers curation – from the latin ‘cura’, to care for – to be a vital link between cultural production and the wider social sphere.
-In this expanded definition the curatorial crosses the entire spectrum of cultural production, from historical and artistic research to the documentation and archives of displays and the organisation of events.
-At KASK, Curatorial Studies students are confronted with the diverse possibilities of the curatorial – from the collection, conservation and study of modern and contemporary art to developing news ways of making art public through on- and off-line displays, publications, pedagogical, social and performative interventions.
+Curatorial Studies at KASK considers curation – from the Latin ‘cura’, to care for – to be a vital link between cultural production and the wider social sphere.
+In this expanded definition, the curatorial touches the entire spectrum of cultural production, including historical and artistic research, documentation and archival projects, and the organisation of public events.
+At KASK, Curatorial Studies students are confronted with the diverse possibilities of the curatorial, from the collection, conservation and study of modern and contemporary art to developing new ways of making art public through on- and off-line displays, publications, pedagogical, social and performative interventions.
 KASK’s Curatorial Studies programme not only encourages students to develop their personal curatorial practice through the making of exhibitions, publications and events, it also lays emphasis on collaborative forms of cultural agency with a final collective project acting as a culmination point.

-Thanks to the extensive knowledge and contacts acquired during the programme, students (re)enter the professional field in a position of strength.
-The programme’s alumni/ae find employment in the artistic sector upon graduation, including in museums, galleries, non-profit art spaces, governmental cultural agencies, biennials, artist studios, magazines and, not least, academia.
-Moreover, given the long history of the programme, Curatorial Studies graduates benefit from a large network of alumni/ae who remain active within the cultural field.
+Equipped with the extensive knowledge and contacts acquired during the programme, students (re) enter the professional field in a position of strength.
+The programme’s alumnae/i find employment in the artistic sector upon graduation, in museums, galleries, non-profit art spaces, governmental agencies, biennials, artist studios, magazines and, not least, academia.
+Moreover, given the long history of the programme, Curatorial Studies graduates benefit from a large network of alumni/ae who remain active in the cultural field.